Lilian's Story

 Lilian's Story is a 1996 Australian film based on a 1985 novel by Australian author Kate Grenville, which was inspired by the life of Bea Miles, a famous Sydney nonconformist.
 The film stars Ruth Cracknell and Toni Collette as Lilian and her younger self, respectively, alongside Barry Otto.
 Cracknell had been a Shakespearean actress of the stage for many years.

 Plot

-Lilian Singer has been institutionalised for a long 40 years by her father.
-Her Aunt Kitty and her brother, John eventually secure her release, upon which Lilian tries to find her place in the world, against an urban Sydney backdrop.
-Through a retelling of her back story, we learn how Lilian’s current circumstances came about.
-And through her rediscovery of the world, Lilian shows us it is never too late to start again - even when you march to the beat of your own drum.
+Lilian Singer spent 40 years imprisoned by her father.
+Her aunt Kitty and brother John secured her release.
+Lilian set out to find her place in the world, amidst the urban sprawl of Sydney.
+Through her back story, we learn how Lilian’s current circumstances came about.